quux00/simplecsv/DIFFERENCES.md

  * the CsvReader still throws IOExceptions for actual IO issues

 * Changed the behavior of whether to retain escapes
- * the opencsv library actively removes explicitly escaped characters, like so:
+ * the OpenCSV library actively removes escape characters, like so:
    * input: `"\"word\""`    output: `"word"`
+   * *Note*: these strings are printed as if they are in a text file, so the <tt>\</tt> character is literally in the string
  * but a Csv parser is not a regex library, it is simply parsing what comes between separators and giving you that value, so the simplecsv parser behavior is:
    * input: `"\"word\""`    output: `\"word\"` (same except for leading quotes stripped)
  * simplecsv gives you the option of not retaining escape chars if desired; OpenCSV gave no such option